 - Bug fixing: resume from multi-label processing from dataset was not working.

 - Bug fixing: max parallel resource creation check did not check that all the older tasks ended, only the last of the slot.
 This caused more tasks than permitted to be sent in parallel.

 - Improving multi-label training data uploads by zipping the extended file and transforming booleans from True/False to 1/0.

 - Bug fixing: dataset objective field is not updated each time –objective is used, but only if it differs from the existing objective.

-- Storing the –max-categories info (its number and the chosen
+- Storing the –max-categories info (its number and the chosen other label) in user_metadata.

 - Fix when using the combined method in –max-categories models.
 The combination function now uses confidence to choose the predicted category.

 - Allowing full content text fields to be also used as –max-categories objective fields.